Siamese fighting fish are one of the most popular freshwater fish in the world. They are known for their striking colours and aggressive behaviour.

 Keeping Siam fighting fish is a rewarding hobby.
 They are beautiful to observe and taking care of them is relatively easy.

-If you have any questions about keeping tropical fish, leave a comment below, here, or better still pop into the shop where you can ask all about keeping aquatic pets, setting up a fish tanks and stocking up on the right foods.
+If you have any questions about keeping betta or any tropical fish, leave a comment below, or here.
+Better still, pop into our shop where you can ask us all about keeping aquatic pets, from setting up a Siamese fighting fish tank, stocking up on the right foods and care of your Siamese fighting fish.

 Siamese Fighting Fish – The Complete Guide to Keeping and Breeding Betta